wp-plugins/recommend-a-friend/readme.txt

 - Complete your Open Inviter login if you want to use the feature (http://openinviter.com/)
 - Choose the feature you want to enable
-- You can autoadd the button after your posts content by checking the box
+- You can auto add the button after your posts content by checking the box

 3. Add the Recommend a Friend widget or use the php function
 `<?php echo recommend_a_friend_link( $permalink, $image_url, $text_link ); ?>`